MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch4.md

 ## Congratulations

-Once this is complete, all users that join your Unity Project can move the Lunar Module around.
-When one user moves the object, another can see the object move around!
+Once this is complete, all users that join your Unity project can move the Lunar Launcher around.
+All movements are synchronized so that each user can see each others' interactions.
+These concepts serve as the foundational building blocks for full-featured shared collaboration experiences.

+Although all users are connected as part of a shared experience and can see the relative movements of objects, the application is still unable to accurately align avatars and objects so that local users see each other and objects in the same place within the physical world.
+In order to anchor a local shared experiences, every device requires a common understanding of the physical environment.
+In this module, we will achieve this using [Azure Spatial Anchors](<https://azure.microsoft.com/en-us/services/spatial-anchors/>) (ASA), which will be implemented in the next lesson.

+Before proceeding to the next lesson, we will need to complete the ASA Learning Module, which will cover ASA basics, Azure account and resource creation, and other fundamental buildings blocks required before we can integrate this into our shared experience.

 [Next Lesson: Sharing(Photon) Lesson 5](mrlearning-sharing(photon)-ch5.md)